 Acquisition in 2018

-Remote Diagnostic Technologies Limited, incorporated in 1997 and based in Basingstoke, United Kingdom, specializes in designing and manufacturing remote monitoring and resuscitation solutions for pre-hospital and critical care services.
-The company develops advanced vital signs monitors and cardiac therapy systems that cater to the specific needs of pre-hospital users, as well as demanding applications in remote land, sea, and air environments.
-Their product offerings include defibrillation monitors and critical care monitors, enabling clients to effectively monitor critical health conditions.
-As of June 2018, Remote Diagnostic Technologies operates as a subsidiary of Philips U.K. Limited, enhancing its reach and capabilities in the global medical device market.
+Remote Diagnostic Technologies Limited, founded in 1997 and headquartered in Basingstoke, United Kingdom, specializes in the design and manufacture of advanced remote monitoring and resuscitation solutions tailored for pre-hospital and critical care services.
+The company develops innovative, compact, and highly integrated vital signs monitors that cater to the unique demands of remote land, sea, and air applications.
+Its product offerings include defibrillation monitors and critical care monitors, enabling healthcare providers to effectively monitor critical health conditions.
+As of June 2018, Remote Diagnostic Technologies operates as a subsidiary of Philips U.K. Limited, further enhancing its capacity to deliver cutting-edge medical devices globally.

 EPD Solutions